mamazu/documentation-parser/README.md

 `php vendor/bin/doc-parser.php <files to check>`

-## Extending it
-This plugin will have a Symfony integration.

 ## How to configure it
 Configuration of the software is done in code.
 If you want to add a new parser or validator you need to change the instantiation code of the application in the `bin/doc-parser.php` file.